API Reference¶

 python training.py --enable-beartype

 This provides enhanced error messages and catches type mismatches early.
-All the builtin methods that operate on tensors use jaxtyping
+All the builtin methods that operate on tensors use jaxtyping, with together with beartype allows us to check whether there are any shape mismatches.
+We also encourage you to type your methods with jaxtyping, as it can really speed up debugging!

 Examples¶